aws-samples/amazon-sagemaker-secure-mlops/documentation/deployment.md

 ![](../img/file-browser-setup.png)

 The first start of the notebook kernel on a new KernelGateway app takes about 5 minutes.
-Continue with further setup instructions in the notebook after Kernel is ready.
+Continue with the setup instructions in the notebook after Kernel is ready.

 ❗ You have to run the whole notebook to setup your SageMaker environment.